Newcastle | Full-time | Permanent

 Your skills and experience

-- Knowledge and appreciation of the cultural and social needs of Aboriginal people combined with continuing respect and support for Aboriginal cultural practices in dealing with clients, their families, communities and staff
+- Knowledge and appreciation of the cultural and social needs of Aboriginal people combined with continuing respect and support for Aboriginal cultural practices when considering service delivery and other support for clients, their families, communities and staff

-- Excellent written and verbal communication skills and time management skills
+- Excellent written and oral communication skills combined with strong time management, legal research, analytical and problem-solving skills

-- Ability to meet deadlines, work without supervision and manage a diverse workload
+- Ability to meet deadlines, work autonomously and manage a diverse workload

 How to apply

-Please submit the completed application package to Shaun Mortimer, Deputy Principal Solicitor (Coastal) at [email protected]
+Please submit the completed application package to Emma Parker, Managing Solicitor (Newcastle), at E: [email protected]

-- If you have any enquiries or would like to discuss the role, please contact Ann Pitkeathly, Recruitment Manager at [email protected]
+- If you have any enquiries or would like to discuss the role, please contact Emma Parker, Managing Solicitor (Newcastle), at E: [email protected]